ipasimulator/ipasim/docs/english.md

 ## Building

-Install and run Docker for Windows with Windows containers enabled and run `docker-compose up`.
+Install and run Docker for Windows (tested with version `18.06.1-ce-win73`) with Windows containers enabled and run `docker-compose up`.
 If you change `Dockerfile`, you'll need to run `docker-compose up --build` to rebuild the Docker image.
 To run some other commands instead of `build.ps1`, run `docker-compose run --rm ipasimulator powershell`.
 To re-build, delete the folder `cmake` (`rm -r cmake` from PowerShell).